-- Agree that they will provide the items "white label" to your customers, or even supply your fliers to promote your business further (include a discount code for repeat customers).
+- Agree that they will provide the items "white label" to your customers or even supply your fliers to promote your business further (include a discount code for repeat customers).

 - Stockpile as many decent images and photos as you can.

-- Look at what your competitors are selling on eBay to get an idea of pricing, type of images to sell, etc.
+- Look at what your competitors are selling on eBay to get an idea of pricing, the type of images to sell, etc.

-- Try to come up with some unique items too so you can try to develop a niche market for yourself.
+- Try to come up with some unique items, too, so you can try to develop a niche market for yourself.

 - Local flier drops can help boost business and awareness.